Planning your perfect Oregon road trip

 Maps.me

-Maps.me is free app that lets you download maps and use directions offline.
-You can download maps by state or, if you have enough space on your phone, you can get the whole U.S. map.
+Maps.me is a free app that lets you download maps and use directions offline.
+You can download maps by state.
+If you have enough space on your phone, you can get the whole U.S. map.
 Maps.me also offers maps for other countries than the U.S. The app came in very handy, as there were several places in Oregon that had spotty cell service.

 All Trails